Constellation Canis Major, The Great Dog:

 The ancient Egyptians were fascinated with Sirius and even worshipped it.
-When Sirius appeared in the night sky, it was a warning that the Nile River was about to overflow its banks.
-Sirius was essentially a watchdog that revealed the most important annual event in ancient Egypt.
+In fact, when Sirius appeared in the night sky, it was a warning that the Nile River was about to overflow its banks.
+As such, Sirius was essentially a watchdog that revealed the most important annual event in ancient Egypt.

 Good Beginner Telescopes

 |Orion AstroView 90mm Equatorial Refractor Telescope||Orion XT8 Classic Dobsonian Telescope & Beginner Barlow Kit||Orion StarBlast 6i IntelliScope Reflector Telescope|